maxhougas/arma1button/README.md

 - The file modline is discharged to arma:.../Arma\ 3\ Server/mods
 - Missions and mods can be updated by invoking updateall.sh then reinstall.sh

-## Folder Structure
-- /save/ This is supposed to be where ArmA stores persistent saves.
-Useful for Antistasi.

 ## Files
 - _AACREATEARMA.sh: Entrypoint.
+Will fail if your steam account uses steamguard.
 - armarun.sh: invokes docker exec to run the arma3server_x64 binary.
 - armaupdate.sh: attempts to update arma3 package.
 - build.sh: invokes docker build.
 Will attempt to build arma using maxhougas/steambox:db.